staylorx/ansible-role-oracle-jdk/README.md

 Finally, it can set the entropy fix for running on virtualized hardware.

+CRYPTO CHANGE!
+The java_install_jce flag continues to set policy, however to use the new crypt.policy flag set the 'java_crypto_policy' variable also.

+Leaving the java_crypto_policy variable undefined (and setting java_install_jce to true) will install the JCE files as normal.
+Setting the java_crypto_policy variable will not install the files and will set the java.security crypto.policy setting so the policy folders will be used instead.

+Use of this role implies acceptance of Oracle's terms of service and licenses; Use of JCE and Cryptography imply acceptance and complete understanding of your cryptography rules and law governing use.

 NOTE: This is just for RHEL, CentOS, EL.

 To install,